H-1B Visa Attorney

-The H-1B visa is used to bring exceptionally talented foreign nationals to the United States to work in specialty occupations on a temporary basis.
-Specialty occupations can include engineers, architects, mathematicians, educators and research specialists, biologists and others.
+The H-1B visa program allows U.S. employers to hire foreign nationals as nonimmigrant workers.
+Through the program, talented foreign nationals are allowed to enter the United States to work in specialty occupations on a temporary basis.
+Specialty occupations can include engineers, architects, mathematicians, educators, research specialists, biologists, and others.
 Foreign fashion models can also use H-1B3 visas to work with a designated employer for up to three years.

 Employers throughout the United States have taken advantage of the H-1B visa to bring qualified specialty occupation workers to work temporarily in the U.S. for years.